FatmaElSheibany/alx-low_level_programming/0x0A-argc_argv/README.md

 # Project Name: 0x0A.
 C - argc, argv

-> The goal is to understand what argc and argv is
+> The goal is to understand what argc and argv are in a C program

 Filename | Task Description
 :--: | :--